 Figure 3: Percentage of 2019 electricity use with the potential to be met with offshore wind; Environment America Research & Policy Centre; 2021.

-But while the US grapples with getting its offshore wind projects off the ground, the UK, EU and China are charging ahead with their plans.
+While the US grapples with getting its offshore wind projects off the ground, the UK, EU and China are charging ahead with their plans.
 Offshore wind is an emerging sector that is receiving sustainably high levels of investment and priority interest from legislators, and governments and energy companies would be wise to get behind this exciting new industry now.